-The Pennsylvania Department of Community and Economic Development's (DCED) vision for the commonwealth is to play a more strategic role in local government and municipal interaction by investing in our communities and providing assistance to support jobs that pay for all Pennsylvanians.
-DCED's priority is to revive Pennsylvania's economy by providing targeted assistance to distressed areas and low income populations with a strategic focus on community participation and collaborations among residents, nonprofits, and municipalities.
+The Department of Community and Economic Development's mission is to encourage the shared prosperity of all Pennsylvanians by supporting good stewardship and sustainable development initiatives across our commonwealth.
+With a keen eye toward diversity and inclusiveness, we act as advisors and advocates, providing strategic technical assistance, training, and financial resources to help our communities and industries flourish.
+DCED helps revive Pennsylvania's economy by providing targeted assistance to distressed areas and low-income populations with a strategic focus on community participation and collaborations among residents, nonprofits, and municipalities.